Web Hosting vs VPS.

 What Is Shared Hosting?

 Shared hosting places your website on a server with hundreds of others.
 It’s affordable, simple to manage, and ideal for small or low-traffic sites.
+Think of it like living in an apartment building: you share the resources (like the hallway and elevators) with neighbors.

 What Is VPS (Virtual Private Server)?

 A VPS gives you a dedicated virtual environment with guaranteed resources.
 It offers better performance, security, and flexibility for growing businesses.
+This is more like owning a townhouse; while you’re still on shared land, you have your own dedicated space and resources that no one else can touch.

-• Your website is mostly informational
+- Your site is mostly informational.

-• Your traffic is increasing or fluctuating
+- Your traffic is increasing or fluctuating.

-• You run a custom web app, CRM, or CMS
+- You run a custom web app, CRM, or CMS.

 Need Help Choosing?